kubevela/kubevela.github.io/blog/2022-04-01-offline-deployment-practice.md

 hide_table_of_contents: false
 ---

-The cloud platform development team of China Merchants Bank has been trying out KubeVela since 2021 internally and thereby aims to enhance our primary application delivery and management capabilities.
+The cloud platform development team of China Merchants Bank has been trying out KubeVela since 2021 internally and aims to using it for enhancing our primary application delivery and management capabilities.
 Due to the specific security concern for financial insurance industry, network control measurements are relatively strict, and our intranet cannot directly pull Docker Hub image, and there is no Helm image source available as well.
 Therefore, in order to landing KubeVela in the intranet, you must perform a complete offline installation.

-This article will take the KubeVela V1.2.5 version as an example, introduce the offline installation practice to help other users easier to complete KubeVela's deployment in offline environments.
+This article will take the KubeVela V1.2.5 version as an example, introduce the offline installation practice to help other users easier to complete KubeVela's deployment in offline environment.

 ## KubeVela Offline Installation Solution

 We divide the offline installation of KubeVela in three parts, which are Vela CLI, Vela Core, and Addon offline installation.
-Each part mainly involves the loading of the relevant Docker image and Helm's package, which can greatly speed up deployment process on the offline environment.
+Each part mainly involves the loading of the relevant Docker image and Helm's package, which can greatly speed up deployment process in offline environment.

-Before deployment, please ensure that Kubernetes cluster version is  `>= v1.19 && < v1.22`, KubeVela control plane relies on Kubernetes, which can be placed in any product or a self-built Kubernetes cluster in any cloud provider.
+Before doing so, please ensure that Kubernetes cluster version is  `>= v1.19 && < v1.22`.
+One way of KubeVela as a control plane relies on Kubernetes, which can be placed in any product or in any cloud provider.
 At the same time, you can also use Kind or Minikube to deploy KubeVela locally.

 ### Vela CLI Offline Installation

-- First, you need to download of the binary version of `vela` that you want through KubeVela [Release Log](https://github.com/oam-dev/kubevela/releases)
+- First, you need to download of the binary version of `vela` that you want by checking KubeVela [Release Log](https://github.com/oam-dev/kubevela/releases)
 - Unzip binary files and configure the appropriate environment variables in `$PATH`
    - Unzip binary file
       - `tar -zxvf vela-v1.2.5-linux-amd64.tar.gz`